sr99622/avio/docs/source/sample.rst

 .. rubric::
     encoding

-The play program cna be configured to write the results of the streams to a file.
+The play program can be configured to write the results of the streams to a file.
 The configuration shown in the play program is a fairly simple implementation of the encode function and shows the basic minimum required for a properly formed output.
 There are many parameters that can be adjusted to affect the various qualities of the output.
 Experimentation is recommended when developing an application that produces output.
 Hardware encoding is available with the same caveats as those discussed in the decoding section above.

-The default encoder type is mp4 and can be changed with the --encode_type directove.
+The default encoder type is mp4 and can be changed with the --encode_type directive.
 Other possible values are avi, webm and mkv.

-THe default filename for output is a system generated name based on the date and time.
+The default filename for output is a system generated name based on the date and time.
 The default directory to which the application will write is the current directory.
 These values may be changed by using the --output_filename and --output_dir directives respectively.

 Video encoders can be configured to use a specific h264 profile.
-Normally, for for software encoders, the default is high, and for the CUDA hardware encoder, the default is medium.
+Normally, for for software encoders, the default is high, and for the CUDA hardware encoder the default is medium.
 The setting is accessed through the Encoder variable profile, and is shown in the play program as a commented line.

 The encoder is connected to the build in on screen commands it will toggle operation using the Rec button